cyberbotics/webots-doc/automobile/openstreetmap-importer.md

 robot window.
 Furthermore, using this graphical interface you can choose either to give an osm file as input or a map area using a latitude-longitude rectangle.
-If you choose to use a latitude-longitude rectangle, it will take care automatically to download the corresponding osm file before to launch the script (you will therefore require an internet connexion).
+If you choose to use a latitude-longitude rectangle, it will take care to automatically download the corresponding osm file before launching the script (you will therefore require an internet connexion).